AssilZ/parts-inventory-tracker/README.md

 **Solution:** Changed `part` to `parts` to correctly serialize the parts array to localStorage.

+### Task 2: Delete Functionality

+**Feature:** Added ability to delete individual parts from the inventory.

+**Implementation:**
+- Added delete button to each row in the parts table
+- Clicking delete removes the part and shows a success toast

 ---

 **Good luck with the implementation!
 We're excited to see your approach to debugging, feature development, and code organization.**